Green Card for PhD Holders: The Complete EB-1 Guide for 2025

 The employer must be a multinational company conducting business in the U.S. for at least a year before filing.
 This is a standard green card for foreign nationals who have come over on an L-1A visa.

-Green Card for Ph.D.
-Holders
+How To Apply For A Green Card for PhD Holders

-The EB-1 green card process for a Ph.D. visa USA is almost identical to other employment-based green cards.
+The EB-1 green card process for PhD holders is almost identical to other employment-based green cards.
 The significant difference is that you don’t need to undergo the PERM Labor Certification Process.
-And if you qualify for the EB-1A, you will also have the luxury of filing your petition yourself.
-These two factors will significantly expedite the process.
-That said, whether you are self-petitioning or applying through an employer, the EB-1 green card application for Ph.D. holders involves two steps, which are as follows:
+Additionally, if you qualify for the EB-1A, you have the luxury of filing your petition without the need for sponsorship.

 1. File the I-140 Immigrant Petition for Alien Workers